Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Access2Christian/README.md

 Software Project Management:
 Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?

-Definition: Leads software projects from planning to completion, ensuring objectives are met within scope, budget, and schedule.
+The role of a Software Project manager is to lead software projects from planning to completion, ensuring objectives are met within scope, budget, and schedule.

 Key Responsibilities:
 Project Planning: Define scope, objectives, and plans.